 Certificate privileges and conditions.

-On aircraft engaged in commercial operations and limited to operation by 2 pilots, as a CPL holder you are allowed to act only as co-pilot.
+On aircraft engaged in commercial operations and limited to operation by 2 pilots, as a CPL holder you are allowed to act as co-pilot only.

 There are no formal requirements regarding previous knowledge, but you must have a good knowledge of the following subjects: mathematics, physics, and English.
 Furthermore as a CPL student you must hold a PPL license and have obtained at least 150 hours as pilot.